stackingdeezlayers/VoronMods/README.md

 # Small-Voron-Mods
-Mods that do not warrant their own repo
+Voron mods that do not warrant their own repo